-Kate Oswin and Alicia Berendse, violins
+Kate Oswin and Alicia Berendse – violin

-Since their formation in 2015 the Behn Quartet have given recitals across the United Kingdom and abroad, including at the West Cork Chamber Music Festival, Norfolk & Norwich Festival, Leeds International Chamber Music Festival, and the Southbank Centre.
-They were honoured to premiere Sir Peter Maxwell Davies’ final work at his Memorial Concert in St John’s Smith Square and live on BBC Radio 3, and have recorded chamber works by Maxwell Davies, Stravinsky and Birtwistle for Linn Records.
-They have given concerts in association with the Concordia Foundation, ABRSM, and Pro Corda, and they were thrilled to collaborate with the Doric Quartet for a performance of Shostakovich’s String Octet.
+Since their formation in 2015 the Behn Quartet have given recitals around Europe, including at Wigmore Hall, the Concertgebouw, the West Cork Chamber Music Festival, String Quartet Biennale Amsterdam, and at the Fondazione Cini Venice in association with Le Dimore del Quartetto.
+They gave the world premiere of Sir Peter Maxwell Davies’ final work at his Memorial Concert in St John’s Smith Square and live on BBC Radio 3, and have recorded chamber works by Maxwell Davies, Stravinsky and Birtwistle for Linn Records.
+They were finalists in the Royal Overseas League Chamber Music Competition, and gave a highly acclaimed tour as 2018 Encompass Artists with Chamber Music New Zealand, reviewed in the New Zealand Herald as ‘a performance that left the audience silently spellbound for several seconds before bursting into enthusiastic applause, recognising the magic cast throughout the auditorium by this talented quartet.’
 The Behn Quartet were also part of the official 40th Anniversary celebrations of Bohemian Rhapsody by Queen, performing a specially-commissioned ‘reimagination’ of the iconic song featured in news outlets worldwide.

 The Behn Quartet are currently mentored by Oliver Wille, having previously studied with Christoph Richter and David Waterman on the ChamberStudio masterclass scheme at Kings Place London.
 Future engagements include recitals for the Royal Birmingham Conservatorie, Kamermuziek aan de Berkel, and in Moscow by invitation of the Rus Quartet.